TPLMaps/TPLMapsAndroidSdkSamples/Maps.md

 The function will automatically listen for location updates received from location providers and will update the current location marker layer continuously.
  For more info please consult the API Documentation of [MapController](https://api.tplmaps.com/api-documentation/com/tplmaps3d/MapController.html) class.

 You can make map listen and plot your location through Location marker (Green filled and white outlined circle shaped marker).
-Map will constantly listen your location and give you location updates through `OnMyLocationChangeListener` interface.
+Map will constantly listen your location and give you location updates through `OnMyLocationChangeListener` interface, implement the functions in `onMapReady(MapController)` callback method.

 ```java
 // To enable map to listen and plot your location plus it will zoom to your location on map